Recipe: Pears In Light Vanilla Syrup – With Optional Canning Instructions

 3. Boil water in a small pan, remove from heat and drop in flat canning jar lids to soften the seals.

 4. When pears are ready to can, place funnel atop hot canning jar and fill with hot pears.
-Pour syrup on top to within about 1/2" of the rim.
+Top with syrup to within about 1/2" of the rim.

 Run a small rubber spatula down alongside the edges of the jar to release any trapped bubbles.
 Top with more syrup if needed.